-“Business has been so good to me that I want to do things for people,” he says.
+“Business has always been so good to me that I want to do things for people,” Joe stated.

 His philanthropy is often directed toward the handicapped, the afflicted, and in general toward people whose lives need an uplift or momentary flash of happiness.

 Joe’s entire orientation as a businessman is built on a solid foundation.
 He seeks out and engages the residual happy child in all of us.
 He has been enormously successful in doing that because he has a deep sense of who he is and where he’s been, and also because there are discernible elements of a small happy child inside of his own grown-up body.
 He has the creativity of a child who has not yet been “socialized” or taught the many things that cannot be done.

 Although semi-retired, Joe continues to be involved in the decision-making processes at Happy Joe’s Pizza & Ice Cream.
 He also continues to be involved with Junior Achievement, Partners in Education, and The Handicapped Development Center.
 Annually Joe sponsors a group of twelve students from the Bettendorf Elementary Schools, two from each school.
 They meet once a month in the Board Room at Happy Joe’s Pizza & Ice Cream to discuss world events, what’s going on in the class rooms, how to be a good and contributing citizen in the community, and anything else the students wish to discuss.
 Joe Whitty continues to make a difference in the lives of our young people.